-This is your ideal kids’ violin bow-hold Lesson!
+This is your ideal Kids’ Violin Bow-hold Lesson!
 Imagine your students finding bow holds easy, fun and memorable?!
 Want them to understand the subtle complexities of flexibility, balance and softness in the most creative, simple and hilarious way?

-Kids adore the hilarious characters.
+Then your kids will absolutely adore the hilarious characters.
 Diver Thumb must always remember to stay flexibly curved, because the curve is his oxygen tank, so he can survive under water!
 Find out what happens when Diver Thumb forgets to check his oxygen levels and goes straight and full of tension… will it be a disaster?!

 There are two versions to this storybook.
 The video uses Competitive Pointer as the forefinger character.
 The PDF alternate version uses Pirate Pointer.
-You choose which ever one suits your teaching.
+You choose whichever one suits your teaching.

 The two middle fingers flopped over the bow are the Posh Lady Twins.
 They just dip their toes in the water because the water is too cold for them to swim in.